iarsystems/bx-github-ci/README.md

 Once the importing process is complete, a message will show up:
 >```
->"Your new repository '<username>/shr-private' is ready."
+>"Your new repository `<username>/shr-private` is ready."
 >```

-Click on the link to the new repository provided in the message.
+Click on the link to the new repository provided in the message to go to the new repository.

+### Adding a runner to the repository.
+The GitHub repository must be set to use a __runner__.

 Go to __Settings/Actions/Add Runner__:
 ```
 https://github.com/<username>/shr-private/settings/actions/add-new-runner